C-STEM Center

 C-STEM Studio is a platform for teaching computing, science, technology, engineering and mathematics with robotics (Barobo Linkbot, Lego Mindstorms NXT, EV3, and Arduino boards).
 RoboBlockly is a web-based robot simulation for learning coding and math.
 The Center has also developed integrated C-STEM curriculum that integrates computing and robotics into Common Core compliant math courses with coding and math activities for grades 1 through 9.

 The vision of the C-STEM is to provide formal computing education for all K-12 students.
 C-STEM ICT Pathway provides 12-years computer science education for K-12 students.
 The Pathway includes robotics and math with coding activities in RoboBlockly and C/C++ for elementary school students, rigorous Computer Programming course for middle school students, and Computer Programming courses and AP Computer Science Principles for high school students.

-One of goals for the C-STEM program is to provide formal computing education for all K-12 students.
-The C-STEM Center studies how to use innovative computing and robotics technologies to increase student interest and help them learn STEM subjects with an emphasis on Algebra, a gatekeeper for high-school graduation, university education and careers in STEM fields.
-The C-STEM program helps close the achievement gap, engages traditionally unrepresented groups and at risk students in learning STEM subjects while preparing all students to be career and college ready.

-The C-STEM Center provides unique professional development for teachers without any prior computing experience through C-STEM 2-Day Academy, On-Site Training, 1-Week Institute, and Train-the-Trainer program to integrate computing and robotics into their classroom teaching.
+The C-STEM Center studies the use of innovative computing and robotics technologies to increase student interest, with an emphasis on Algebra.
+The C-STEM program tries to close the achievement gap, engages traditionally unrepresented groups and at risk students in learning STEM subjects.
+The C-STEM Center provides C-STEM 2-Day Academy, On-Site Training, 1-Week Institute, and Train-the-Trainer program to integrate computing and robotics into their classroom teaching.

 C-STEM Day

 The annual C-STEM Day is organized to build public awareness and advocate for Integrated Computing and STEM education.
-The C-STEM Center and its partners organize curriculum-based RoboPlay Competitions on C-STEM Day, typically held at the end of May each year, to further engage students in project-based team activities and to showcase their accomplishments and creativity in not only math and engineering, but also in writing, art, music and film production.
-Various C-STEM awards and scholarships are presented at the awards ceremonies to outstanding students to recognize their achievement and inspire them to pursue computing and STEM related careers and post-secondary study.
+The C-STEM Center and its partners organize curriculum-based RoboPlay Competitions on C-STEM Day, typically held at the end of May each year, to further engage students in project-based team activities and to showcase their accomplishments and creativity in math, engineering, writing, art, music and film production.
+Various C-STEM awards and scholarships are presented at the awards ceremonies to students to recognize their achievements.

 C-STEM Girls in Robotics Leadership (GIRL) Camps

-The one-week GIRL Camps in summer are designed to inspire girls in middle school to pursue computing and STEM related careers and post-secondary studies through near-peer mentoring with fun and exciting robotics activities.
-The girls also learn leadership and communication skills and meet inspiring women leaders working with science and technology to gain exposure to the variety of opportunities available to them.
+The one-week GIRL Camps in summer are aimed to inspire girls in middle school to pursue computing and STEM-related careers and post-secondary studies through near-peer mentoring with robotics activities.
+The girls also meet female leaders working in science and technology.